atlas-doc/doc-sabre/atlas-fare-comparison-solution/search-api-integration-for-fare-comparison.md

 - **Type:** Integer
 - **Required:** Yes
 - **Description:** Type of refund allowed.
-- **Constraints:**
+  Valid values:

-0: Wholly unused ticket
+  - 0: Wholly unused ticket

-1: Partially used ticket (For example, when the passenger has used an outbound flight and wants to refund an inbound flight.)
+  - 1: Partially used ticket (For example, when the passenger has used an outbound flight and wants to refund an inbound flight.)
 - **Default:** 0
 - **Example:** 0